lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 this round, then he cannot choose any other strike for his initial strike of the round.
 For additional strikes, any strike can be chosen, even if a maneuver has been used.

+Ⓡ Only maneuvering with a weapon commits you to striking with that weapon.
+Other effects can be used without striking with the weapon.

 **Resolve Strike**: The effects of the strikes from both minions are resolved simultaneously.
 Most strikes are effective only at close range.
 Unless the